Nara is the perfect day trip from Kyoto or Osaka — plenty of delicious snacks, plenty of temples, and most importantly plenty of deer!

 Inside the Great Buddha Hall is a statue of the Vairocana Buddha — the Buddha of Light and Compassion.
 Standing 14.8 meters tall, it is said to be the largest bronze Buddha statue in the world (Nara sure does like its world records).

 You can attempt to slither through the Buddha’s nostril if you dare, as there is an equivalent-sized hole in a pillar within the main hall.
 A successful slither grants a long life of happiness (it can be done — just wriggle and expect bruises).
 The statue has been recast numerous times due to damage from earthquakes, but is still looking incredibly impressive.
-Recently, a collection of gold and jewels were discovered in the knee of the Buddha using X-rays, and are thought to be relics of 8th century Emperor Shōmu.
+A collection of gold and jewels were discovered in the knee of the Buddha using X-rays, a few years ago, and are thought to be relics of 8th-century Emperor Shōmu.

 2. Nara Park: What we’ve all been waiting for